paweld/OPM2a-api/README.md

 Repackaging the archive and deleting forbidden files works only for packages updated with `update.json`

-*Required php modules: zip, xml, sqlite3.*
+*Required php modules: zip, xml, sqlite3, curl.*